GLOBAL MARKETS-China shares hit 7-mth high; world yields keep falling

 * Oil adds to last week's 6 pct gain on production talk

-LONDON, Aug 15 (Reuters) - World shares set up camp at one-year peaks on Monday as a rally in Chinese stocks helped offset news that Japan's economic growth had ground to a halt last quarter, while oil prices extended their latest rally.
+SYDNEY, Aug 15 (Reuters) - Asian shares set up camp at one-year peaks on Monday as a rally in Chinese stocks helped offset news that Japan's economic growth had ground to a halt last quarter, while oil prices extended their latest rally.

-Europe's main bourses in London, Frankfurt and Paris were up 0.4-0.6 percent after four weeks of gains in the last five, while the E-mini futures for the S&P 500 ticked up 0.2 percent.
+European bourses were seen starting slightly firmer, while the E-mini futures for the S&P 500 ticked up 0.1 percent.

 China stood out in Asia as the blue-chip CSI300 Index jumped 3.3 percent to a seven-month high amid speculation more stimulus would be forthcoming from Beijing after a raft of weaker-than-expected July data.